pyserial/pyserial/pyserial/README.txt

 ========
 This module capsulates the access for the serial port.
-It provides backends for standard Python running on Windows, Linux, BSD (possibly any POSIX compilant system) and Jython.
+It provides backends for standard Python running on Windows, Linux, BSD (possibly any POSIX compilant system), Jython and IronPython.
 The module named "serial" automaticaly selects the appropriate backend.

 It is released under a free software license, see LICENSE.txt for more details.

 Project Homepage: http://pyserial.sourceforge.net
-(C) 2001-2005 Chris Liechti <cliechti@gmx.net>
+(C) 2001-2008 Chris Liechti <cliechti@gmx.net>

 Features